 As for training, Pruett will start training her Biewer terrier puppies when they're around 4–6 weeks old.
 She says she only needs a little time to teach cues like sit, lay down, and stay.
 As always, use positive reinforcement methods.

 "You start with them real early, and it's like three times you tell them, and they've got it," Pruett says.
 "They're extremely smart.
 They learn very quickly."

-They also won't say no to chilling in a kiddie pool or hiking.
+They also won't say no to chilling in a kiddie pool or going on a short hike.
 You can even train them to participate in dock diving and agility competitions.
-Biewers can tolerate hot weather but they certainly don't love it, so make sure they have a place to cool down.
+Biewers can tolerate hot weather but they certainly don't love it, so make sure they have a place to cool down during the summer.
 On the flip side, both Torres and Pruett say some Biewers love the snow, romping around in it enough to collect a multitude of tiny snowballs in their fur.
 Just be cautious that it's not too cold outside for your dog to play safely without being at risk of frostbite or hypothermia.

 These dogs love activity, but once they're worn out they're likely to settle down on your lap or in their beds.
 But they won't stay like that all day long, which is why you need to make sure you're around most of the time or have a companion pet for your Biewer.
 Otherwise, your terrier might misbehave when left alone.